 Menus could be upgraded and changed more frequently and more easily without any printing costs and checks could be split.
 Life became easier for restaurant chains and multiple food outlet brands that needed to maintain consistency as well as their operations through the Central Kitchen Management feature.
 Credit cards started getting processed over the Internet speeding up operations.
 And, the POS could show more than just the taxes; it showed the total credit card transactions, cash transactions and overall restaurant sales.

-With the help of a tableside POS tablet, the customers can consult the menu on an iPad (check out the ingredients in every dish and the calorie content) and place an order saving servers some time and helping turn the tables faster.
+With the help of a tableside POS tablet, the customers can consult the menu on an iPad (check out the ingredients in every dish and the calorie content) and place an order saving servers some time and help turn the tables faster.
 At the end of their meal, customers can use the tablet to leave their opinion/feedback.

-Another advantage associated with POS software is its real-time integration with inventory management.
+Another advantage associated with Point of Sale software is its real-time integration with inventory management.
 Restaurateurs can track and manage their raw material and stock in the kitchen in a flash instead of spending countless hours on manual calculations.
 It can help them know the shelf life of the products and how long the current stock will last, allows them to set reminders to order when it gets depleted, know top selling items on the menu and helps reduce wastage.
 They can also assign permissions to access the inventory, thus reducing the risk of pilferage.
 If a restaurant operates from more than one location, it can maintain a centralized; POS enabled inventory management system instead of visiting every location in person to supervise.

 A restaurant owner need not be physically present to make sure that his restaurant is running smoothly.
 He has to simply log on to the cloud software to keep an eye on his business.
 He can check employee check-ins and payroll, footfall and sales or the status of food supplies with just a few clicks.

 With customer resource management (CRM) solutions, restaurateurs can use customer data to deploy email marketing and influence loyalty programs, and online ordering.